 Initially after its release by the FDA, there was considerable literature generated evaluating the prostate morphology before and after TUNA using ultrasound, MRI, PSA, and endoscopy to evaluate this volume reduction issue.
 The conclusion now is that the prostatic volume is reduced less than initially anticipated.
-BPH histologic architecture is likely replaced in part with scar, leaving modest at best volume reduction.
-Absent a consensus on mechanism of action, attempts to identify favorable candidates for TUNA, both in terms of short-term response and in terms of durability of improvement have been found to
+BPH histologic architecture is likely volume reduction.
+Absent a consensus on mechanism of action, attempts to identify favorable candidates for TUNA, both in terms of short-term response and in terms of durability of improvement have been found to be difficult and inconsistent.